spectrocloud/spectromate/docs/getting-started.md

 - Out-of-the-box support for several 3rd party services such as [Postgres](https://docs.spectrocloud.com/devx/app-profile/services/service-listings/postgresql-db), [Vault](https://docs.spectrocloud.com/devx/app-profile/services/service-listings/vault), Kafka and more.

-In this guide, you will learn how you can deploy SpectroMate to Palette's Dev Engine environment and get started with SpectroMate in less than five minutes.
+In this guide, you will learn how to deploy SpectroMate to Palette's Dev Engine environment and get started with SpectroMate in less than five minutes.

 > If you want to deploy SpectroMate to an existing Kubernetes cluster, check out the [Generic Kubernetes](../deployment/k8s-generic/README.md) guide.